csb3799/Bank-Segmentation-Analysis/analysis_case_summary.md

 > 🔹 **Bonus Insight:** Highest Spender Per City
 Identified the top spender in each Nigerian city — a hyper-localized view of high-value clients.

+---

+## Conclusion & Recommendations

+This project explored customer segmentation in a simulated retail bank using structured SQL queries and realistic financial data.
+By analyzing customer behavior, transaction trends, and account activities, we were able to extract meaningful business insights that can guide strategic decisions.

+### Key Highlights

+- Identified **top spenders** and **most active accounts** by both volume and frequency
+- Tracked **salary payment trends**, revealing seasonal patterns and potential employer engagement opportunities
+- Detected **dormant accounts** and **single-product customers**, highlighting reactivation and cross-sell opportunities
+- Segmented customer engagement **by region and city**, offering geo-targeted insights for marketing or branch strategy
+- Analyzed **most used transaction types**, informing service prioritization and infrastructure planning

+---

+## Recommendations

+Based on the above insights, here are actionable recommendations for the bank:

+1. **Target High-Value Customers**
+   Introduce premium services or loyalty rewards to retain top 10–20% of spenders, especially those with consistent credit inflow and multi-channel activity.

+2. **Reactivate Dormant Customers**
+   Launch targeted reactivation campaigns offering incentives to customers inactive for 12+ months.
+Include dormant regions in outreach efforts.

+3. **Cross-Sell to Single-Product Customers**
+   Customers with only one account type are likely under-leveraged.
+Recommend savings, investment, or loan products based on behavior.

+4. **Strengthen Presence in Top Cities**
+   Expand marketing or branch coverage in cities with high-value or high-activity customers to consolidate market share.

+5. **Balance Transaction Services**
+   Monitor infrastructure capacity around the most used services (e.g., POS, transfers), while improving underused services like mobile or bill payment.

+6. **Review Salary Payment Gaps**
+   Investigate causes of missing salary transactions in some months and assess impact on liquidity and customer satisfaction.

+7. **Improve Regional Penetration**
+   Use geo-segmentation data to guide branch expansion or digital adoption strategies in underrepresented regions.

+---

+This project exemplifies how structured SQL analytics can unlock strategic insights in the banking industry — without requiring advanced tools.
+It strengthens my ability to **build from scratch, think like a financial analyst**, and produce insights that matter.